 Earth Day STEM Challenge Cards is one thought provoking way to help them think how they can do their bits to help the Earth .
 These small doable challenges will compel your children to think out of the box and realize how every effort counts.
 Plus, these Challenge Cards are a lot of fun!

-What could possibly be better than having little children take the role of scientist and innovators to save the Earth!
+What could possibly be better than having little children take the role of scientists, engineers, entrepreneurs, and innovators to save the Earth!
 Once the little ones lead the way, grown-ups are bound to follow!